Vietnam in the blink of an eye – a 10-day itinerary

 It’s like any other market in Vietnam, but it’s on the river.
 Each stall is a boat, people sell from fresh fruits and vegetable to cooked local food on it.
 You can even drink coffee from a boat!
 It is very interesting, vibrant and lively atmosphere there.
 You can even rent a boat and join the market.

 After that, you can travel to the South, to the Mekong Delta.
 Mekong Delta is the rice bowl of Vietnam.
-The endless rice paddy field, the peaceful green and gold colour spreading to the horizon are surely good materials for any photo-lover.
-You can also rent a bike and ride through the small path to visit fruit orchards and bonsai garden and meet the local people to learn more about the daily life in the Mekong Delta.
+The endless rice paddy field, the peaceful green and gold color spreading to the horizon are surely good materials for any photo-lover.
+You can also rent a bike and ride through the small path to visit fruit orchards and bonsai garden and meet the local people to learn more about daily life in the Mekong Delta.

 Or else, you can cruise through countless canals through the river and appreciate the natural beauty of the Mekong Delta.
 You will find it a break for your mind to relax after days travelling in busy and crowded cities.